 All I need is survival money with a little extra for surprises or savings.
 In this day and age that isn’t happening for many.

-This babble is leading to something.
-If you’re worried about money you’re not alone.
+If you’re worried about money you’re not alone

 It’s time to find something in life you love to do and do it.
 If you can make money doing it, all the better!
 No matter how silly or stupid you think it is, if you enjoy, do it.

-Huge depression can come in other areas.
 In a relationship, It’s unfortunate if you’re with someone who doesn’t feel the same way about you as you do them.
 Money will not fix that.
 If money does fix that, you’re with an idiot and you’re an idiot for being with them.
-That’s a trap and hard to get out of, if you’re married, but it can be done.
+That’s a trap and hard to get out of, and if you’re married, it’s more difficult, but it can be done.

-I’m seeing that more and more people make money doing what they love as the years go by.
-Did you know, there are little kids, making 6 FIGURES on You Tube by having their parents film them playing with toys?!
+Did you know, there are little kids making 6 FIGURES on You Tube by having their parents film them playing with toys?!
 My sons watch those channels!
 6 FIGURES!
 That’s more than what most attorneys make!
 If it pays the bills, who cares.